 The Murrays were in the Florida Keys when the catastrophic 7.0 earthquake hit.

 “Our renewable energy business, Trans Marine Pro, was slow at the time due to the American economy,” explains Leighia, “so we decided as a family to do something that wouldn’t get in the way of other AID organizations.
 Since we have our own boat, a large one with a six-and-a-half- foot draft, we could deliver AID to the outer lying coastal communities that had been affected but were hard to get to.
 Thus, ‘Sailors without Boarders’ (SWB) was formed and we reached out to the sailing community.”

 Through the help of Key West’s Conch Republic Navy, SWB partnered with the Association Amis des Enfants (AAE) on GonÃ¢ve, an island located to the west-northwest of Port-au-Prince.
-This organisation is made up of young Haitian families who are dedicated to helping their children and build a better future through education.
+This organization is made up of young Haitian families who are dedicated to helping their children and build a better future through education.

 The Tranquility’s first ‘Sail AID to Haiti’ mission cast off in April 2010.
 The voyage delivered four tons of cargo from a wide variety of donors that included medical supplies, eight 7.2kw generators, children’s clothing, canned food and baby formula.
 The cargo was offloaded directly into the hands of the AAE.

 After the trip, and back in Florida, the Murrays concentrated on their business, but their hearts and minds were still in GonÃ¢ve.
 They soon started to seek donations for a second trip.